f/omelette/README.md

 ## Quickstart

-Implementing omelette is very easy.
+Implementing omelette is very easy:

 Install it first from NPM: